 The linker, armlink, combines the contents of one or more object files with selected parts of one or more object libraries to produce:

-a shared object, compatible with the Base Platform Application Binary Interface (BPABI) or System V release 4 (SysV) specification, or a BPABI or SysV executable file.
+A shared object, compatible with the Base Platform Application Binary Interface (BPABI) or a BPABI executable file.

 The linker can:

-generate interworking veneers to switch between ARM and Thumb states when required
+Generate interworking veneers to switch between A32 and T32 states when required.

 - Other information